irods-contrib/metalnx-web/docs/DOCKER.md

     -e IRODS_USER="<IRODS_ADMIN_USERNAME>" \
     -e IRODS_PASS="<IRODS_ADMIN_PASSWORD>" \
     metalnx/metalnx-web:1.0-latest

+> __Note__: The command line above assumes your Docker container in running in an environment which supports DNS.
+If you are running in an environment without DNS see the “Troubleshooting” section below for instructions on how to add custom hostnames to this command.

 ## Building and Running the Container Locally
 In order to build the Metalnx container, you need to **cd** to your `packaging/docker` directory: